PiotrZycki/Sudoku/README.md

   *  Check

-      Reads file and checks if sudoku is solvable
+      Reads file and checks if sudoku is solvable.

       `sprawdz <input_file.txt>`

   *  Generate

-      Creates random sudoku in one of the 3 difficulty levels: easy (latwe), medium (srednie), hard (trudne)
+      Creates random sudoku in one of the 3 difficulty levels: easy (latwe), medium (srednie), hard (trudne).

      `generuj <difficulty_level> <output_file.txt>`